Main navigation

 Visiting Campus

 We know we're biased, but Stanford may be the most beautiful campus in the world.
 Come for a visit soon!
 Electrical Engineering is housed within four buildings near Stanford's Engineering Quad.
-If you're coming to campus, be sure to contact Prof. John Pauly(link sends e-mail), Associate Chair of Undergraduate Education.
+If you're coming to campus, be sure to contact Prof. Dustin Schroeder, Associate Chair of Undergraduate Education.
 He may be able to provide a lab or building tour.

 - Visit our Contact & Directions page for information about EE's buildings and their location on campus.